 The Federal Ministry of Education and Research is hereby authorised to use statutory regulation, with the consent of the Bundesrat, to extend the permitted duration of fixed-term employment for a further period of up to six months, if this appears necessary due to the ongoing impact of the COVID-19 pandemic in the Federal Republic of Germany; the extension shall also apply to employment relationships entered into after 30 September 2020 and prior to the expiry of the extension period referred to in the statutory regulation."

 The legislator has thereby created a means of mitigating the additional coronavirus-related burdens on scientists who are in the qualification phase.

 The new legal regulation applies to scientific staff who have an employment contract in terms of Section 2 (1) WissZeitVG for their own academic qualification in the period from 01.03.2020 to 30.09.2020.
 Employment may continue beyond the usual 6-year maximum period during the pandemic-related restrictions.
-The extension of the maximum period of fixed-term employment is initially limited to a maximum of six months.
-There is no right to an extension of the employment relationship.
+The extension of the maximum period of fixed-term employment was initially limited to a maximum of six months.
+There is no legal claim to an extension of the employment relationship.

 The employment relationship may be extended if the respective institution is able to secure funding, and if continuation of employment is applied for in the usual way via Human Resources.
 Additional central funding is not available.

 The Corona-related impairments will continue beyond September 30, 2020.
 Consequently, the Federal Ministry of Education and Research has extended the period for six month until March 31, 2021.
 In compliance with the above mentiones conditions, the maximum time limets have been inreased by further 6 month.